ryanjafari/ryan-jafari.com/src/app/articles/it-doesnt-matter-if-you-approve/page.md

 I wasn't getting it.
 For a few months afterward, I reflected on the experience.
 While I don't remember when or where it happened, I vividly recall what it felt like when the realization hit me:

-Whether it was grammatically correct or not, whether I or anybody else approved or not, was completely immaterial.
+Whether it was grammatically correct or not was completely immaterial.
 The point was that another person, another human being, asked that you acknowledge and respect their identity and their wishes.

 I wouldn't be the same person today if it weren't for this experience.
 Short in terms of the time it took me to describe it, but profound in the impact it's had on the way I think, my relationships, and in preparing me for what was to come in my personal life down the road.